opennms-forge/onms-k8s-poc/README.md

 ## Manual configuration changes

-* Access the OpenNMS container via a remote shell.
-* Edit the file using `vi` (the only editor available within the OpenNMS container).
+* Either access the OpenNMS container via a remote shell through `kubectl`, and edit the file using `vi` (the only editor available within the OpenNMS container), or mount the NFS share from Google Filestore or Azure Files from a VM or a temporary container and make the changes.
 * Send the reload configuration event via `send-event.pl` or the Karaf Shell (not accessible within the container).
-  In case OpenNMS has to be restarted, delete the Pod, and Kubernetes will recreate it again.
+* In case OpenNMS has to be restarted, delete the Pod (not the StatefulSet), and Kubernetes controller will recreate it again.
-  Changes persisted to the PV.